maylamolinari/Input-to-create-Heatmap/README.md

 ## Prerequisites

 Python installed in your machine
-Excell file with each libraries log2FDC/or average GO log2FDC in each sheet
+Excel file with each libraries log2FDC/or average GO log2FDC in each sheet (file name need to be excel.xlsx)

 ## Installing